rexresearch

 triphosphate.

-The compound of the present invention, which is extracted from the
+The compound of the present invention, which is extracted from

-genus Cabbage, is a coenzyme.
+the genus Cabbage, is a coenzyme.
 Have improved the role of body

-metabolism, involved in body fat, protein, sugar, nucleic acid and
+metabolism, involved in body fat, protein, sugar, nucleic acid

-body.
-Applicable to cell damage caused by cell damage after the
+the body.
+Applicable to cell damage caused by cell damage after

-of cardiomyocytes have a significant effect, can inhibit the slow
+electrophysiology of cardiomyocytes have a significant effect,

-reaction of calcium influx cells flow, block and extend the
+can inhibit the slow reaction of calcium influx cells flow,

-atrioventricular node back to the loop of the forward conduction,
+block and extend the atrioventricular node back to the loop of

-high dose can block the compartment The way of reentry, with the
+the forward conduction, high dose can block the compartment The

-role of enhanced vagus nerve, available ventricular
+way of reentry, with the role of enhanced vagus nerve, available

-irrigated energy.
-Artificial pacemakers may benefit from this
+nanotechnology and irrigated energy.
+Artificial pacemakers may

-technology without the need for battery power.
+benefit from this technology without the need for battery power.

 In poultry farming: 1.
 For broiler, meat duck, pig, beef cattle,